puneetraipuria/lwc/README.md

--quick and easy django & bootstrap project
+-Quick and easy django & bootstrap project

 #puneetraipuria.github.io

 ## objective of this course is
-.use of django framework
+*use of django framework
-.use of bootstrap framework
+*use of bootstrap framework
-.simple MVP app
+*simple MVP app